ProtoXylos/TheNidavellirProject-Free/README.md

   Upon triggering the hook, a security notification is displayed, indicating that an RCE attempt has been prevented.
 This serves as a real-time alert, providing insight into potential exploit attempts and enhancing the game's overall security posture.

 ---
+#### **Lobby Disconnect Protection in theLobbyVM_OnDisconnect offset(0x1EEFEC0)**

+**Problem**:
+The function `LobbyVM_OnDisconnect offset(0x1EEFEC0)` is responsible for handling client disconnections in the lobby, including disconnections caused by various reasons, such as kicks or drops.
+Malicious users could attempt to manipulate this function to avoid detection or prevent proper logging of their disconnection reasons.

+**Solution**:
+This patch hooks into the `LobbyVM_OnDisconnect offset(0x1EEFEC0)` function to log and notify about client disconnections.
+When a client disconnects, the patch identifies the disconnection reason and logs it with the client's identity.
+It helps prevent bypassing of disconnection messages and ensures proper logging of malicious or suspicious actions.

+- **Enhanced Logging and Identification**:
+  The patch provides a more detailed log for disconnections, including the XUID and identity of the client disconnecting.
+It categorizes the disconnection reason using an enumerated type `LobbyDisconnectClient`, which includes values such as `KICK`, `DROP`, and `HOSTRELOAD`.
+This provides a clearer understanding of why a client disconnected.

+- **Detailed Disconnection Handling**:
+  The patch ensures that each disconnection is mapped to a clear reason using the `clientToStringMap`, which maps each disconnection type to a string (e.g., "KICK", "DROP", "BADDLC").
+This helps identify and track disconnections more accurately, preventing potential manipulation of disconnect reasons.

+- **Security and Monitoring**:
+  By logging the reason for each disconnection and notifying the system when a kick or drop occurs, the patch strengthens monitoring and security by making it harder for attackers to hide their actions.
+It also ensures that any unusual or unexpected disconnection events are flagged and logged.

+---

 ### More Patches Coming